The Bridge Between Data and Decision-Making

 What are examples of data visualization in operations?

-Performance dashboards, delivery heat maps, cost trend lines, and staffing allocation charts.
+Performance dashboards, delivery heat maps, cost trend lines, staffing allocation charts, and root cause analysis visualizations.

 What makes data visualization different from data analysis?